nrose01/THREE-BufferGeometry-Modifier/README.md

 # THREE-BufferGeometry-Modifier
-A library for manipulating THREE JS Buffer geometry Manipulate vertices and geometry groups
+A library for manipulating THREE JS Buffer geometry vertices and geometry groups

 # Use
 ```JavaScript